NOTE: all earrings measurements exclude the earring wires.

 The three pairs above were all made Everett and Mary Teller.
 The first two pairs are 1 inch long and each $185.
 The last pair are 1.5 inches long and $300.
 (ALL in Santa Fe)

 A pair of sandcast earrings by the Kee family with a single piece of turquoise.
 1 1/8 inches in diameter and $130.
 The next pair was made by Raynard Lalo, featuring gel sugilite beads with a singular silver bead on each side.
-These are just over 2 inches long and $400.
-The turquoise and jet post dangles at far right were made by Kyle Yellowhair.
-They are 1 3/8 inches long from the post down and $185.
+The next two pairs in the row above were made by Shawn Sheyka.
+The first of the two are multi stone: set with jet, turquoise, shell and coral while the second pair are all turquoise.
+Each pair is 1.75 inches long and $150.
 (ALL in SANTA FE)

 The long silver dangles are by Gary Sandoval.
 2 inches long and $48.
 Angel Bailon of Kewa Pueblo (Santo Domingo Pueblo) made these earrings.
 1.25 inches long and $30.
 A pair of rainbow yeis by Arthur J. Williams, they are 3/4 of an inch long and $40.
 The nazha earrings were made by Frieda Thompson.
 They measure 7/8 inches long and are $40.
 (ALL in SANTA FE)